dekarrin/rezi/README.md

 The Rarefied Encoding (Compressible) for Interchange (REZI) library performs binary marshaling of data to REZI-format bytes.
-It can encode and decode most simple (non-struct) built-in Go types to bytes, and handles customization of decoding and encoding of user-defined types that implement `encoding.BinaryMarshaler` or `encoding.TextMarshaler`.
+It can encode and decode most simple built-in Go types and structs that contain those types to bytes.
+It further allows customization of decoding and encoding of user-defined types via `encoding.BinaryMarshaler` or `encoding.TextMarshaler`.

 All data is encoded in a deterministic fashion, or as deterministically as